manuelf18/aws-signup-form/README.md

 * Unix like OS (Tested on Mac OS X).

 ## TODO:
 Generate a way to keep the uniques name for clashing.
-These names are defined in template.json, they are the
+These names are defined in template.json, they are the names of the S3 bucket, lambda function and apigateway.
+At the end youll need the following enviromental variables:
+S3BUCKET
+S3BUCKETDEPLOY
+LAMBDAFUNCTION

 ## Install dependencies
 You can enter both folders and use: